SpcyToast/portfolio/README.md

 # Prashniel's Portfolio

+## PROJECT IS ON HOLD AS I HAVE SHIFTED FOCUS TO AN ENGINEERING ROLE

 ## About

 ### Background

 This project is intended to showcase side projects in a localised format.
 It is currently under development and will contain a variety of full stack or front end only mini projects that are responsive in resizable windows.

 The App is deployed on https://prashniel-portfolio.vercel.app/.
-Feel free to check it out
+Feel free to check it out.

 ### Current Apps

 * Tic-Tac-Toe - 3 variants of a classic game
-* Mixtape - create, play, customise mixtapes
+* Mixtape (WIP) - create, play, customise mixtapes

+### WIP Features

+* Mixtape app to have customisation and fuctionaliy
+* Integration with Auth0
+* Integration with Multer
+* Mixtape sharing using URL parameters

 ### Planned Apps

+* Portfolio
 * Personalisation
 * Chess
 * Connect 4